Bridging Loans: What They Are & How To Get One

 If the amount you’re hoping to borrow is relatively small – a few thousand pounds or so – some bridging lenders may turn you away but a 0% money transfer credit card could be an option.
 These allow you to transfer funds into your bank account and borrow interest-free for around three years.
 You will be required to pay a fee levied as a percentage of the loan amount.

-These are merely a few of the other options available to short term borrowers, but the advisors we work with would be more than happy to discuss every possible course of action with you.
+These are merely a few of the other options available to short-term borrowers, but the advisors we work with would be more than happy to discuss every possible course of action with you.

 If you decide to go ahead with bridging finance, they can also connect you with the lender most likely to offer favourable rates to somebody in your circumstances.

-Pete, an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
-With plenty of people needing help and few mortgage providers lending, Pete found great success in going the extra mile to find mortgages for people whom many others considered lost causes.
-The experience he gained, coupled with his love of helping people reach their goals, led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.
+Pete, a CeMAP-qualified mortgage advisor and an expert in all things mortgages, cut his teeth right in the middle of the credit crunch.
+With plenty of people needing help and few mortgage providers lending, Pete successfully went the extra mile to find mortgages for people whom many others considered lost causes.
+The experience he gained and his love of helping people reach their goals led him to establish Online Mortgage Advisor, with one clear vision – to help as many customers as possible get the right advice, regardless of need or background.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!